westonstearns/courses-googlevis-weston/chapter1.md

 #                     incorrect_msg = "Make sure to use `plot()` to display `my_motion_graph`!")

 test_error()
 success_msg("Bellissimo!
 Take some time to enjoy the fruits of your labor and play around with the motion chart!
-In the next exercise you will place the icing on the cake.")
+In the next exercise you will start to place the icing on the cake.")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1,4